nicm42/100-days-of-code-v2/log3.md

 **Day 42: 20th May 2021**
 Not much time today, so I did the Scrimba Weekly Web Dev challenge.
 This week's one as well!
 I just have a whole load of older ones to catch up on some time.

+**Day 43: 21st May 2021**
+I was so stuck on the axios testing again, until I came across someone saying that you have to mock the test before you render.
+And all of a sudden it worked!
+I did then get some errors because I realised I set my dummy data up wrong and it wasn't quite like what you get back from the API.
+But once I fixed that I could then test other things.
+Which I will be saving for tomorrow.